Kimball

 About the Project

-The new three-story Kimball Elementary School will provide the spaces and resources that students need for academic success.
-The approximately 95,000 square foot school will meet the district’s elementary educational specifications and provide space for up to 650 students.
+The new three-story Kimball Elementary School provides the spaces and resources that students need for academic success.
+The approximately 95,000 square foot school meets the district’s elementary educational specifications and provides space for up to 650 students.
 It is designed to provide an equitable, safe, and inspiring learning environment for all students.

-A collaborative process resulted in a plan that preserves valuable outdoor spaces that will be used for both education and recreation.
+A collaborative process resulted in a plan that preserved valuable outdoor spaces that is used for both education and recreation.
 The design is organized into learning clusters with classrooms surrounding learning commons.
-It will have secure points of entry with visitor access controlled by the administration office.
+Secure points of entry with visitor directed into the administration office before entering the school.

 The new school building was thoughtfully designed to fit into the neighborhood with color choices that reflect natural elements.
-A canopy will provide a waiting and gathering area near the front entrance.
+A canopy provides awaiting and gathering area near the front entrance.

 Sustainable Design and Construction